mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 Note that
 returning the list of moves
-from *listMoves* in the suggested order (stronger moves first) is **not** necessary for pruning to occur.
-Pruning will happen even if you return the moves in no particular order.
+from *listMoves* in the suggested order (stronger moves first) is **not** necessary for alpha-beta pruning to occur.
+Alpha-beta pruning
+will very likely happen even if you return the moves in no particular order.
 It is simply that by returning the moves in this manner, that more pruning is likely to occur (the more nodes / sub-trees are pruned, the better the space requirements and the running time of the algorithm).